David Foreman: Earth First!

 In April 1980, Foreman and friends Howie Wolke, Ron Kezar, Bart Koehler, and Mike Roselle took a week-long hiking trip in the Pinacate Desert.
 It was during this trip that Foreman is believed to have coined the phrase "Earth First!"
-The movement that subsequently bore that name was inspired, in some part, by the writings of Edward Abbey, author of the novel The Monkeywrench Gang.
+The movement that subsequently bore that name was inspired, in some part, by the writings of Edward Abbey, author of the novel The Monkey Wrench Gang.
 The group used direct action tactics, and in contrast with the cautious lobbying efforts of the established environmental organizations, "monkeywrenching"—industrial sabotage traditionally associated with labor struggles—would become the chief tactic of the Earth First! movement in the 1980s.
 The Earth First!
 Journal, which grew out of the Earth First! newsletter, was edited by Foreman.
 In its first issue, Foreman set out the organization's goals: "We will not make political compromises.
 Let the other outfits do that.
 EARTH FIRST will set forth the pure, hard-line, radical position of those who believe in the Earth first."
 Some mainstream environmentalists and others accused Foreman of promoting eco-terrorism.

 In 1990, Foreman was one of five people arrested by the Federal Bureau of Investigation following operation THERMCON, in which FBI agents infiltrated an Arizona Earth First! group, encouraging them to sabotage a powerline feeding a water pumping station.
-While Foreman had no direct role in the attempted sabotage, he ultimately pleaded guilty to a misdemeanor for handing two copies of Ecodefense to an FBI informant, and received a suspended sentence.
+While Foreman had no direct role in the attempted sabotage, he ultimately pleaded guilty to a misdemeanor for handing two copies of Ecodefense: A Field Guide to Monkeywrenching to an FBI informant, and received a suspended sentence.

 By the late 1980s, Earth First! had split into two ideological factions; Foreman and others adhered to a biocentrist view characterized by "apocalyptic biodiversity" but were increasingly challenged by a "millenarianist social justice faction" influenced by the movement's Northern California-based members, including Roselle (who was based in Berkeley) and Judi Bari (of Mendocino County).
 After less than a decade, Foreman left Earth First!, disillusioned by the changing character of the organization.
 Foreman described himself "a redneck for the environment" and objected to the left-wing, social justice-oriented approach of younger environmental activists who had joined the group.
 Foreman and his wife, Nancy Morton, publicly split with Earth First! in 1990, writing in a letter at the time that the group had taken on an "overtly counterculture/anti-establishment style" influenced by the group's California wing.
 Roselle, in turn, denounced Foreman as "an unrepentant right-wing thug."